Home

 Schwarzwaelderkirschtorte

-This moist Black Forest cake recipe traditionally consists of several layers of moist chocolate cake, whipped cream and cherries between each layer.
+This moist German Black Forest cake recipe traditionally consists of several layers of moist chocolate sponge cake, whipped cream and cherries between each layer.

 A delicious German cake recipe from the Black Forest.

-It really is not difficult.
+It really is not difficult, although there are quite a few steps to the recipe.
 Invite your friends round and impress them with a slice of your Black Forest cake.

 100g butter